Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 ---
 Related: [[Trancendental]]
 # The Power to Believe
+Ask these questions on Twitter??
+Get the 0x people engaged on Tele or both.
 [[Memetics]]
 - Imagination is the instantiation of an image in the mind
 - Symbols and glyphs are ambiguous images conjured by others